apache/causeway-site/content/reference/services/event-bus-service.md

 Isis will also automatically publish (post) an `org.apache.isis.applib.services.eventbus.PropertyChangedEvent` event object on any property that is annotated with [`@PostsPropertyChangedEvent](../recognized-annotations/PostsPropertyChangedEvent.html).
 This can remove some boilerplate.

+> A couple of notes:
-> The `@PropertyChangeEvent` is only raised for interactions through the UI, or through interactions through a wrapper created by the [Wrapper Factory](wrapper-factory.html) service.
+> * The `@PropertyChangeEvent` is only raised for interactions through the UI, or through interactions through a wrapper created by the [Wrapper Factory](wrapper-factory.html) service.

-> This is work-in-progress.
+> * This is work-in-progress.
 In the future other interactions (such as action invocations, or collection add to/remove) may also be raised automatically.

 ## Implementation